Data Management is People Management:

 Figure 3: Preliminary sorting of archaeological materials in the field.
 A: Placing unsorted material into the sieve; B: Using the sieve to separate loose sediment from larger objects; C: Sorting through the larger objects, and keeping the anthropogenic objects in the bucket nearby; D: Dumping the non-anthropogenic material into the spoil heap; E: Creating a bag and a tag, which indicates the kind of material contained in the bag (“lithics” is shorthand for chipped stone made from chert in this case), as well as information about the excavation unit and context of discovery (i.e. date, excavators’ initials); F: Placing the artefacts in the bag.

-Cleaned materials were then left out in the sun to dry before being brought to a space dedicated for finds analysis and storage.B5 The materials were dumped on a broad table, and specialist’s assistants quickly sorted through them.
-They discarded any non-anthropogenic materials collected in error, then counted and weighed all remaining artefacts, before performing further analysis based on their typological and technological characteristics.A8
+[26] Similar tendencies were observed as materials shifted to contexts of finds analysis.
+After cleaned materials were left out to dry in the sun, they were brought to a space dedicated for finds analysis and storage — usually a museum annex or workspace.B3 The dried materials were dumped onto a broad table, and specialist’s assistants quickly sorted through them.
+They discarded any remaining non-anthropogenic materials collected in error, and counted and weighed all remaining artefacts.
+Then, more in-depth analysis could be performed based on the finds’ typological and technological characteristics.A7

-At Case A, I observed how Jolene, a lithics specialist, went through and sorted the material on the table, sometimes mumbling her reasoning aloud.A9 After she settled on her arrangement, she dictated her description of the assemblage as a whole, in a fragmented tone that insinuates strong intention behind each word, and Maude, her assistant, wrote down this speech.A9 Maude then recorded the quantities of artefacts in each category, as laid out by Jolene, and entered this information into a spreadsheet.A9 Whereas Jolene was the source of creative knowledge production, Maude was responsible for embedding these insights within the project’s organizational apparatus.A10
+[27] At Case A, I observed how Jolene, a lithics specialist, went through and sorted the material on the table, sometimes mumbling her reasoning aloud (Figure 4).A8 She physically grouped objects, following a general pattern for each excavation unit: cores at the top left corner, blades at the top right, and the extremely high volume of flakes occupying the main space in front of her.
+After she settled on her arrangement, she dictated her description of the assemblage as a whole, in a fragmented tone that insinuated strong intention behind each word, and Maude, her assistant, wrote down this speech.A8 Maude then recorded the quantities of artefacts in each category, as laid out by Jolene, and entered this information into a spreadsheet.A8 Sometimes, Jolene would create a new category on the fly, and Maude would push back by asking whether they should slot it under an existing label; those conversations usually ran on for a while, addressing the broader history of different classification schemes.
+Maude also maintained a checklist to track all aspects of work performed on the materials, including information about the materials’ provenance, who processed the materials, when the work occurred, and detailed parameters that structured processing tasks.A9 This checklist resembled the records maintained by the project’s database manager to track progress and verify the integrity of work.A10,A11 In effect, Jolene was primarily responsible for creative knowledge production and for contextualizing the work in relation to a broader community of practice, whereas Maude was responsible for pragmatically embedding these insights within the project’s organizational apparatus.A12

 Integrating and aligning perspectives

-After performing their work, specialists reported back to the project with their findings.
-This involved providing the project with documents that contained and explained the analytical results.
-These documents typically comprised electronic spreadsheets and typeset documents, but sometimes also included lab journals, paper recording sheets, source code, and digital images.
-These media varied in their functional roles and value.
+[29] After performing their work, specialists reported back to the project with their findings.
+This involved providing the project with spreadsheets and typeset documents, and sometimes also lab journals, paper recording sheets, source code, and digital images.

 Informal consultation